Packet Latency of Deterministic Broadcasting in Adversarial Multiple Access Channels: Adaptive Algorithms with Jamming

-\begin{proof} It takes $n$ control rounds for the token to pass through all $n$ stations.
-Consider a contiguous time segment of $y$ rounds in which some $x$ packets are heard.
-At most $y \lambda + b$ of these $y$ rounds can be jammed.
-It follows that the following inequality holds:
+\begin{proof} It takes up to $n$ control rounds for the token to pass through all $n$ stations.
+It takes $x$ rounds to hear the $x$ packets.
+These $x+n$ rounds can be extended to $\frac{x+n}{1-\lambda} $ by the stretching-by-jamming effect. \end{proof}